Founding of Ladle

 There were about 15 guests that showed up the first Sunday and the volunteers greatly outnumbered the guests.
 By word of mouth the numbers grew to over 100 the second week, and by mid summer we were feeding up to 500 each week.
 The rapid growth prompted us to enlist other groups that could help us serve.
 This has become an important part of our ministry ever since.
 We have many outside groups that help serve the Sunday meal including church youth groups, Boy Scouts, Bible study fellowships, and international student organizations.

 In the beginning Ladle was run entirely by laypeople.
 After a while it became apparent that there was a need for a director to coordinate activities.
 We had several part-time directors over the years, most of whom stayed for a year or two.
 In 2002 Doug Webster, our former Pastor, convinced Allen Randall to take over the leadership of Ladle on a full time basis.
 Allen served as Ladle director until his retirement in June 2011.
 He had a tremendous impact on Ladle, increasing the services we provided, putting an emphasis on the spiritual as well as the physical, and involving more volunteers in this ministry.
 Although the number served each week has dropped to 200–300 due to other agencies serving meals on Sunday, the quality of our service improved significantly under his leadership.
 In addition to the meal on Sunday afternoon, Allen established a discipleship class on Thursday evenings for those Ladle guests that were interested in exploring Christianity or in deepening their faith.
 There were typically 20–30 that attended this class each week.
+He also started a clothing distribution during our Sunday meal.

 In 2009 Ladle began distributing food bags at our church on Saturday mornings to those living near the church.
 The recipients are mainly elderly living on fixed incomes and represent a variety of nationalities.
 We now do this on the second Saturday of each month.
 Typically we serve around 200.
 These food distributions have become an important part of our ministry to this community.